Unsupervised Self-Training for Sentiment Analysis of Code-Switched Data: Proposed Approach: Unsupervised Self-Training

 \section{Proposed Approach: Unsupervised Self-Training}

 Our proposed algorithm is centred around the idea of creating an unsupervised learning algorithm that is able to harness the power of cross-lingual transfer in the most efficient way possible, with the aim of producing unsupervised sentiment labels.
-In its most fundamental form, our proposed Unsupervised Self-Training algorithm is shown in Figure \ref{fig:rec}.
+In its most fundamental form, our proposed Unsupervised Self-Training algorithm\footnote{ The code for the framework can be found here: \href{https://github.com/akshat57/Unsupervised-Self-Training}{https://github.com/akshat57/Unsupervised-Self-Training}} is shown in Figure \ref{fig:rec} is shown in Figure \ref{fig:rec}.

 We begin by producing zero-shot results for sentiment classification using a selected pre-trained model trained for the same task.
 From the predictions made, we select the top-N most confident predictions made by the model.
 The confidence level is judged by the softmax scores.
 Making the zero-shot predictions and selecting sentences make up the \textit{Initialization block} as shown in Figure \ref{fig:rec}.
 We then use the pseduo-labels predicted by the zero-shot model to fine tune our model.
 After that, predictions are made on the remaining dataset with the fine-tuned model.
 We again select sentences based on their softmax scores for fine-tuning the model in the next iteration.
 These steps are repeated until we've gone through the entire dataset or until a stopping condition.
 At all fine-tuning steps, we only use the predicted pseduo-labels as ground truth to train the model, which makes the algorithm completely unsupervised.